Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Summary and future prospectives

 Another challenging direction that has a long-standing history in both few- and many-body physics, is the competition between quantum fluctuations and temperature effects.
 From our point of view there is a need to further develop novel effective models as well as numerical techniques in order to elucidate this interplay.
 In conjunction with the additional degrees-of-freedom that a multicomponent setting possesses, one may use few-body setups to elucidate new applications within quantum information and quantum thermodynamics \citep{Fogarty:20}, as well as the connection between information scrambling and work statistics \citep{Mikkelsen:20} to the spread of correlations in small systems.
-Additionally, it would be worth exploring how issues of topological physics in finite interacting systems can impact the physics and the interplays discussed above, also in one-dimension \citep{Reshodko:19}.
+Additionally, it would be worth exploring how issues of topological physics in finite interacting systems can impact the physics and the interplays discussed above, also in 1D \citep{Reshodko:19}.
 Here we again stress that multicomponent setups are particularly interesting as internal degrees-of-freedom can be reinterpreted as synthetic dimensions as the particle number in the system grows.
 This poses the interesting question of how this behavior evolves as a function of system size.

-As we have discussed in previous Chapters, a key question for low-dimensional systems is whether they are integrable or not.
+Another key question for low-dimensional systems is whether they are integrable or not.
 To further comprehend and explore the transition from integrability to a non-integrable situation in which chaos may arise, machine learning shows promise in identifying this crossover \citep{Kharkov2020Chaos,Huber2021}.
-A major topic of interest for this discussion is "how many interacting particles are needed to bring a quantum system to the regime of strong chaos?"~\citep{schiulaz2018few,zisling2021many,Fogarty2021}.
+A major topic of interest for this discussion is "how many interacting particles are needed to bring a quantum system to the regime of strong chaos?"~\citep{schiulaz2018few,zisling2021many,Fogarty2021}, especially in multi-component settings~\citep{Anhtai:23,daug2023many}.
 This question is an important aspect to explore in few-body physics as it has implications on the study of transport and quantum control, among others.
-It also has the potential to aid the design and control quantum states and devices, and can open new paths as a foundation for next-generation quantum technologies, through the use of methods developed around the notion of quantum integrability and its breaking~\citep{Wilsmann2018, Grun2021}.
+It also has the potential to aid the design and control quantum states and devices, and can open new paths as a foundation for next-generation quantum technologies, through the use of methods developed around the notion of quantum integrability and its breaking~\citep{Wilsmann2018, Grun2021, Grun2020}.

 However, above all, we must stress again the unstoppable and always prodigious progress on the experimental side that will keep being a motivator for new and advanced work also on the theory side.
 As one example, it is worth mentioning the recently obtained control for allowing time-resolved detection of even single atoms with high spatial resolution \citep{guan2019}.
 These kind of advanced techniques can open up new directions and shed new light also on old results.
 They are part of the perpetual exchange of advances and ideas between experimental and theoretical developments, that has been a constant and fundamental pillar of supporting the fast progress in this area.